Try adjusting your search terms

 Families interested in learning about costs and fees can reach out directly to Stonehill Communities for detailed information.
 They can provide specific pricing based on the services and accommodations desired.

 To join the waiting list at Stonehill Communities, you need to complete the Waiting List Form and the Financial Disclosure Form.
 These forms can be completed electronically via DocuSign or downloaded and emailed back to the Clinical Liaison, Michelle Dura.
+You can also contact Michelle directly at 563.690.9655.

 During the admission process, you are required to submit a Financial Disclosure Form and review the Stonehill Financial Arrangements document.
 These documents provide transparency regarding the financial commitments associated with residency.
+You may also have to provide a copy of your Medicare or other insurance information as well as financial information for ACH payments.

 To be eligible for the GUIDE program, an individual must have a confirmed diagnosis of dementia, live at home or in an independent or assisted living community in Iowa, and have Medicare as their primary payer.
 Individuals enrolled in Medicare Parts A and B, but not in a Medicare Advantage Plan or hospice benefit, qualify.